bitboxer/bitboxer.de/_posts/2018-01-11-how-to-prepare-for-a-baby.md

   ([Android](https://play.google.com/store/apps/details?id=de.gesundheitbb.clbirth),
   [iPhone](https://itunes.apple.com/de/app/baby-berlin-app/id976204677?l=en&mt=8)).
   This is the most important one if you are living in Berlin.
-It has a checklist what you need to to before and after the birth.
+It has a checklist what you need to do before and after the birth.
 It also has links and addresses for everything you need to do.
 Really good if you don’t want to get lost in the German bureaucracy.
 This app is also in English.
 * [Ovia Pregnancy App](https://www.ovuline.com/#ovia-pregnancy-app).
 There are